ellraiser/love-build/readme.md

 ---

-## Todo / Contributor Notes
+## Todo
 **.AppImages for Linux export**
-Currently the `love-squashfs` lib handles decompressing squashfs binaries fine, however resquashing them has an issue at the moment I'm working on.
+Currently the `love-squashfs` lib handles decompressing squashfs binaries fine, however resquashing them has an issue I'm working on.
 At the moment the Linux export just uses the same AppImage directory format with a `AppRun` entrypoint and fused binary, which will work fine for most distros so no harm there.

 Once the lib issues are fixed we'll be able to export as a proper `.AppImage`, but I think we should still keep the `-linux.zip` output as an option for people who want it, similar to the additional 32bit option windows has.